aseldawy/CS167/Labs/Lab5/CS167_Lab5.md

 Total count for file 'nasa_19950801.tsv' is 30970 Total count for file '19950630.23-19950801.00.tsv' is 1891710
 ```
-Note that if you count the the lines after filtering the header, the numbers will be 1 less.
+Note that if you count the lines after filtering the header, the numbers will be 1 less.

 2. The `code-filter` command should count the lines that match a desired response code.
 The desired code is provided as a third command line argument.
 This method should use the `filter` transformation followed by the `count` action.
 Below is the expected output for the two sample files.
 ```text
 Total count for file 'nasa_19950801.tsv' with response code 200 is 27972 Total count for file '19950630.23-19950801.00.tsv' with response code 302 is 46573
 ```
+* Note: For all commands in this lab, make sure that you write the output to the standard output using the `print` command and that the output looks exactly the same to the expected output.
+We will use a script to automatically check your answer and it will use regular expressions to match the answer.
+Any change in this expected output might reduce your grade for this lab.
-Hint: To make your code more readable, you can add constants for each attribute to access them by name instead of number.
+* Hint: To make your code more readable, you can add constants for each attribute to access them by name instead of number.
 See the following code snippet for an example.
 ```scala
 val ResponseCode: Int = 5
 val code: String = line.split("\\t")(ResponseCode)
 ```

-### V. `time-filter`
+### V. `time-filter` (10 minutes)
 1. In this part, we need to count the number of lines that have a timestmap in a given range `[start, end]`.
 2. The interval is given as two additional arguments as integers.
 3. Do not forget to use the method `String#toLong` in Scala to convert the String argument to a long integer.